The 'B' Girls: History

 By 1980, The B-Girls were booked once a month at New York's CBGB.
-Cynthia had also became engaged to Dead Boys singer Stiv Bators.
+Cynthia had also become engaged to Dead Boys singer Stiv Bators.
 It was better than the band moved to New York.
 Lucasta and Rhonda declined.
 Xenia replaced Lucasta on vocals and Rhonda was replaced by former Demics drummer Marcy Saddy.
 The four women spent the first month sleeping on the floor of Sylvain Sylvain's apartment; they were soon getting steady gigs at CBGB and Max's Kansas City, often with Debbie Harry manning the sound system.
 They opened for Elvis Costello, The Heartbreakers, The Stranglers, Sham 69, Crowded House, The B-52's, The Romantics, Levi and the Rockats, Nikki & the Corvettes, Richard Hell, Lee Dorsey, The Cramps, Joey Ramone, Joan Jett, Johnny Thunders, and even Allen Ginsberg.

 While their music was popular in Japan and the UK, they never toured out of the Toronto-New York area.
 They made one trip, to play the Whisky a Go Go in Los Angeles; while there, they sang (uncredited) back-up vocals on Blondie's hit song "The Tide Is High" and Bator's solo album, Disconnected.
 A video was shot for "High School Dance" (A.K.A.
 "Boys Are Drinking") and they created several demos, produced by Harry, Mick Jones, Craig Leon, and Liam Sternberg.
 I.R.S.
 Records and Phil Spector showed interest in signing them to a record deal, but that did not materialize.
 In 1982, the band returned to Toronto and broke up.

 After the break-up, Lucasta formed a new band called Minutes From Downtown who had a hit with "Wrapped In Velvet".
 Marcy Saddy joined Certain General before becoming a full-time artist.
 Holiday became a yoga instructor.
 Schilhab married, became a reporter (as Renee Bullock), then a documentary filmmaker; she died of cancer in 2020.
 Cynthia Ross took time off to raise a family, then formed a band called New York Junk.

 The 'B' Girls' collected recordings, remastered by Peter J. Moore, were released in 1997 as Who Says Girls Can't Rock.
 The members of the band appear in the 2013 documentary The Last Pogo Jumps Again.

 In 2017, all of the B-Girls demos from 1977 to 1982 were released on the album Bad Not Evil.
 Cynthia and Lucasta re-formed the band, with The Trash Bags guitarist Elisa Moldanado and drummer Lyla Vander, from the band Roya.
 They played several gigs in the New York area but did not continue.